-- the teacher asks a question (which air pressure?) - the student responds (inside the bottle) - the teacher makes an evaluative comment (All right....), then and the pattern of 'question-response-evaluation' is repeated.
+- the teacher asks a question (which air pressure?) - the student responds (inside the bottle) - the teacher makes an evaluative comment (All right....), then - asks another question (why didn't it come up before then?)

+and the pattern of 'question-response-evaluation' is repeated.
 This discourse involves plenty of interaction between teacher and students but in it the authority of the teacher is unmistakable.
 Contrast this with the role of the teacher in Box 11 where the teacher also encourages deeper thinking, use of evidence and clarity of meaning, but by sharing in the exchanges rather than dominating them.
 The teacher does not evaluate the students' responses but prompts them to express and explain them.